-XXXTentacion’s Death: Surveillance Video Suggest Premeditated Murder After Brief Struggle
+XXXTentacion’s Death: Surveillance Video Suggests Premeditated Murder After Brief Struggle

 — XXL Magazine (@XXL) June 21, 2018

-It is unclear from the report whether Williams was the shooter as the police report states that the suspect in custody had an active role in the murder and robbery plot.
+It is unclear from the report whether Williams was the shooter, as the police report states that the suspect in custody had an active role in the murder and robbery plot.

 XXXTENTACION Forever. ???? pic.twitter.com/iCTSEo50TK